ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/python-foundations/slides.md

 ## Learning Objectives

 > To **remember** and **understand** some computer science and Python
-> programming concepts, setting the stage for exploring of data abstraction.
+> programming foundations, setting the stage for exploring of data abstraction.

 </div>